 Being asked to deliver the eulogy is an honourable responsibility.
-However, writing is not a strength we all hold.
-You may be thrown into a panic.
-However, remember that you are not alone and the eulogy doesn’t have to be perfect.
-Family and friends attending the service are compassionate and understand that this is a very emotional task and are there to support you.
+However, writing is not a strength we all hold and you may be thrown into panic.
+Remember you are not alone and the eulogy doesn’t have to be perfect.
+Family and friends attending the service will understand that this is a very emotional task.

 Generally the eulogy is 5 to 10 minutes in length.
-While this may seem like a long period, you will find the time is easy to fill with all those precious memories yourself and others have.
+While this may seem like a long period, you will find the time is easy to fill with all those precious memories yourself and others have to share.

-Not everybody is gifted with writing, and you may see yourself as this.
-To deliver a eulogy you need not be a write, but a story teller.
-Reflect upon the times you have shared stories with family and friends in the lounge room, in the street or at work.
-Presenting the eulogy is simply another moment of ‘story telling’.
-As you write, don’t only include your memories, ask others what memories they have and include them in the life story you are delivering.
+Delivering a eulogy is more about being a story teller.
+Reflect on the times you have shared stories with family and friends in the lounge room, at a party or at work.
+Presenting the eulogy is simply another moment of “story telling”.
+As you prepare the eulogy ask others what memories they have and include them in the life story you are delivering.

-When thinking about what to jot down on paper, perhaps you could present the following information.
+When thinking about what to put down on paper, consider the following information

 1. Begin with the person’s history.

-Jot down stories which capture your loved one’s character.
+Capture stories which reflect your loved one’s character.
 Your family and friends are there to help you add to these stories.
-Remember to include stories which others listeners remember and relate to.
-Even the simplest stories are worthwhile; remembering their love of sweets, the way they drove along the road, their big powerful hug are but a few examples which can help reflect the persons character.
+Remember to include stories which others remember and relate to.
+Even the simplest stories are worthwhile; remembering their love of sweets, the way they drove along the road, their big powerful hug are a few examples which can help reflect the persons character.

 Answers to the following questions may also be useful to be included:

 It is wise with any storytelling to use a theme so that the story flows.
 For example – a person’s love of animals can start with stories about the strays they found as a child and how that that led them to opening up their own veterinary practice.
 A theme shows the pathway the person took in their life to achieve their goals.

 Once you have all your stories, put them in chronological order so that the stories flow from when the person was young and across their life.